ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ksysmgr add notify script=/surendar/a.sh event=DISCOVERY_STARTED successfully added script for event
 ```

-### To modify an email address or SMS number for a specific user:
+### To modify an email address or script for a specific user:
 {: #memail}

 ```